What States Are Safe to Visit? Top Travel Destinations

 5. Wisconsin

 Wisconsin is a safe state to visit, but it also has a higher crime rate and natural disaster risk compared to the safest states.
 The state’s crime rate is moderate, with a violent crime rate of 1.5 per 1,000 residents and a property crime rate of 2,500 per 100,000 residents.
 Wisconsin is also prone to tornadoes and severe thunderstorms, particularly in the spring and summer months.
-(See Also: Is Munich Safe to Visit?
-A Guide to Worry-Free Travel)
+(See Also: Is Delhi India Safe To Visit?
+A Traveler’s Guide)

 States with High Safety Concerns